alire-project/alire/doc/unicode.md

 # Unicode guidelines

 Unicode is the solution to work with character sets other than ASCII or, in the case of Ada, beyond Latin-1, which was the character set chosen for the `Character` type.
 There are a number of considerations for the use of Unicode in Ada and in Alire crates, detailed in this section.

 ## TL;DR

 Alire v2.0 and onwards expects sources to be UTF-8 (through the `-gnatW8` switch).
 Input/Output must be done using specialized crates (e.g. `vss`, `uxstrings`) or with `Wide_Wide_Text_IO` (for unencoded/UTF-32 strings) or with `Streams_IO/GNAT.IO` (for UTF-8-encoded strings).
 Avoid `Text_IO` unless you are sure of what you're doing (using Latin-1 strings).
 Some friction may happen with older sources not using UTF-8.

 Read on for the gory details.
 ## Alire assumptions and configuration

 By default, any crate initialized via `alr init` will have the `-gnatW8` switch in its build configuration, which presumes UTF-8 encoding of sources, and tweaks some internals of the compiler accordingly.

 This means that source files **must** use UTF-8 encoding when not using plain ASCII.

 Since GNAT compiles specifications and generic bodies in the context of the client project, once internalization is enabled in some parts of a build, it becomes necessary for all parts of the build to use the same `-gnatW8` setting.
 Otherwise, a file containing non-ASCII literals could be interpreted differently depending on the compilation context (as a standalone library or from a client of such a library).

-Unfortunately, most old GNAT projects are likely not to have `-gnatW8` enabled (although an UTF-8 file with BOM marker will have the same effect).
+Most old GNAT projects are likely not to have `-gnatW8` enabled (although an UTF-8 file with BOM marker will have the same effect).
 For crates that do not contain string literals outside of ASCII or engage on I/O of such strings, this should not make any difference.
 For those for which internationalization matters, however, there is no sensible way forward but to embrace Unicode, with UTF-8 being the standard encoding nowadays for files and terminals.

 This means that a certain amount of breakage might happen for 'legacy' libraries not yet adapted to `-gnatW8`.
 From the Alire project we are trying to get in front of this problem with early detection of such libraries in the Alire ecosystem, and universally using `-gnatW8` from version 2.0 on.

 ## Recommendations

 You can use a library designed to shield you from Unicode details, such as `vss` or `uxstrings`.

 Otherwise, these recommendations should keep you safe: